 III.
 Cross-disciplinary Courses:

 New Media students choose two concentration courses from other departments, listed below.
-These courses would also qualify for Comm.
-Studies credit for New Media students.
+These courses would also qualify for COMM credit for New Media students.
 Other courses may be added when identified.

 Computer Science: